 Individual Therapy for the Treatment of Perinatal / Postpartum OCD

 The OCD Center of Los Angeles offers individual therapy for the treatment of all types of OCD, including Perinatal / Postpartum OCD, with a strong emphasis on Cognitive Behavioral Therapy (CBT).
 We have eight therapists on staff, and our offices are open six days a week, including evenings and Saturdays.
-If you would like to discuss treatment options at the OCD Center of Los Angeles, you can call us at (310) 824-5200, or click here to email us.
+If you would like to discuss treatment options at the OCD Center of Los Angeles, please call one of our client coordinators at (310) 824-5200 (ext.
+0), or click here to email us.

 Low-Fee Group Therapy For the Treatment of Perinatal / Postpartum OCD

 In addition to providing individual Cognitive Behavioral Therapy (CBT), the OCD Center of Los Angeles also offers five weekly, low-fee therapy / support groups for adults suffering with OCD, Perinatal / Postpartum OCD, and related conditions.
 Research has shown that group CBT is extremely effective for the treatment of all types of OCD, including Perinatal / Postpartum OCD.
 All groups at the OCD Center of Los Angeles are led by our staff therapists, and use the same CBT treatment protocol as our individual therapy program.
 Please note that all of our groups require an assessment prior to participation, and are open only to adults over the age of 18 with OCD, Perinatal / Postpartum OCD, and related anxiety based conditions.
 For more information on our weekly groups for adults, click here.

 Telephone and Online Therapy for the Treatment of Perinatal / Postpartum OCD